Whistler Backcountry Tours

 Simple; choose a date, join a group!

 A lifetime of peaks, valleys, chutes, and glades waiting to lay some tracks down.
-The quaint ski resort of Whistler isn't just for pumping the lifts all day; the region's ski touring opportunities are exquisite and some of the most convenient in North America.
+Whistler's quaint ski resort isn't just for pumping the lifts all day; the region's ski touring opportunities are exquisite and some of the most convenient in North America.

 Join one of our Whistler backcountry tours!
 We offer group trips during the weekdays and private trips any time throughout the season.

 Our group tours are a maximum of 6:1 ratio (skier to guide) and require a minimum of 3 for the group to run.